Retail Trade Replacement Program – Monthly Household Spending Indicator

 Background

-Enhancements to the Monthly Household Spending Indicator (MHSI) will enable the ABS to stop the Retail Trade publication on 30 July 2025, providing users with a more comprehensive view on household consumption and eliminating the need for businesses to respond to the Retail Business Survey.
-Further details including the timeline of changes and frequently asked questions is available in Future cessation of the Retail Business Survey and Retail Trade Publication.
+Enhancements to the Monthly Household Spending Indicator (MHSI) have enabled the ABS to stop the Retail Trade publication on 31 July 2025, providing users with a more comprehensive view on household consumption and eliminating the need for businesses to respond to the Retail Business Survey.
+Further details including the timeline of changes and frequently asked questions is available in Cessation of the Retail Business Survey and Retail Trade Publication.

 Product enhancements

-The first release of the enhanced MHSI publication will include the following series with data going back to January 2019:
+As of August 2025, the enhanced MHSI publication includes the following series with data going back to January 2019:

-• Dollar levels per consumption category per state and territory per month, using the same 9 COICOP categories as the current MHSI.
+- Dollar levels per consumption category per State and territory per month, using the same 9 COICOP categories as the original MHSI.

 Methodology improvements

-Based on feedback from key users, we are making adjustments to the bank transaction data, to move the target concept from “spending” to “consumption”.
+Based on feedback from key users, we have made adjustments to the bank transaction data, to move the target concept from “spending” to “consumption”.
 This should lead to better alignment between MHSI outputs and quarterly HFCE.
 The adjustments are of three main types.

-1. Product split.
+- Product split.
 When you pay for something using a card, the transaction is assigned to a Merchant Category Code (MCC).
-For the current MHSI publication, each MCC simply contributes to the best matching category of consumption (COICOP).
+Prior to the June 2024 MHSI publication, each MCC simply contributed to the best matching category of consumption (COICOP).
 For example, money spent at a department store is all counted as “clothing and footwear” regardless of the actual items purchased.

-In the enhanced MHSI, many of the MCCs will be pro-rated so that they contribute to multiple COICOPs.
-For example, department store expenditure might be counted as approximately 45% clothing and footwear, 30% recreation and culture, 20% furnishing and household equipment, and so on.
-For the first release of enhanced MHSI, the proportions are mostly taken from the 2012-13 Retail and Wholesale Industries survey.
+In the enhanced MHSI (June 2024 publication onwards), many of the MCCs are pro-rated so that they contribute to multiple COICOPs.
+For example, department store expenditure might be counted as approximately 45% clothing and footwear, 30% recreation and culture, 20% furnishings and household equipment, and so on.
+The proportions are mostly taken from the 2012-13 Retail and Wholesale Industries survey.
 Over the next few years, we aim to bring in newer data to update the product splits.

-The enhanced MHSI will use data from the Reserve Bank’s Monthly Payment Statistics and Consumer Payment Survey to adjust the raw bank data for scope and coverage.
-This means that MHSI should be quicker to respond to any changes, and it removes the indirect dependency of MHSI on the Retail Trade Survey (through the quarterly benchmarking process).
+The enhanced MHSI uses data from the Reserve Bank’s Monthly Payment Statistics and Consumer Payment Survey to adjust the raw bank data for scope and coverage.
+This means that MHSI should be responsive to changes like increased or decreased cash use.

-3. Inclusion of supplementary data sources.
-The enhanced MHSI will use supermarket scanner data (the same data that is currently used in CPI and HFCE) to improve the accuracy of our estimates for food consumption expenditure.
+- Inclusion of supplementary data sources.
+The enhanced MHSI uses supermarket scanner data (the same data that is currently used in CPI and HFCE) to improve the accuracy of our estimates for food consumption expenditure and VFACTS and Electric Vehicle Council data on purchases of new vehicles to improve transport estimates.

 Potential future development